eveomett-states/Oklahoma/README.md

 Below is a brief description of each of the listed variables in the attribute table of the VTD shapefile:

+- `STATEFP20`: State FIPS code
-- `COUNTY20`: County
+- `COUNTYFP20`: County FIPS code
-- `P_CODE20`: Precinct Code
+- `GEOID20`: VTD FIPS code
+- `PCT_CEB20`: Percentage of women who have ever given birth, based on data from the 2020 Census
-- `CODE_NAME20`: Voting tabulation district name
+- `COUNTY_NAM20`: County name
-- `CD`: Congressional district ID in 2022 enacted congressional map
+- `CD`: Congressional district ID in 2021 enacted congressional map
 - `SEND`: State Senate district for 2021 State Senate Adopted Plan
-- `HDIST`: State House district for 2024 State House of Representatives Districts Plan
+- `HDIST`: State House district for 2021 State House of Representatives Districts Plan
 - `TOTPOP`: Total population in 2020 Census
 - `NH_WHITE`: White, non-hispanic, population in 2020 Census
 - `NH_BLACK`: Black, non-hispanic, population in 2020 Census